Toolbox Talk: Ladder Safety

 - Ladders should extend 3’ above the platform you are entering and exiting. (i.e. getting on a roof) This gives you something to hold onto as you move around the ladder.

-- Do not lean past the side rails of the ladder, your belt buckle should stay within the rails.
+- While standing on the ladder, do not lean past the side rails.
+Your belt buckle should stay within the rails.

 - Inspect your ladder before each use for damages

 - Check the area around where the ladder will be set up to ensure there are no other hazards